Texas AG claimed three homes as primary residence. Democrats are being probed for similar issue - WTOP News

 Interest rates on primary homes are significantly lower than those for mortgages on secondary homes or investment properties, saving buyers tens of thousands of dollars — if not more — over the life of a loan.

-Making a case against Paxton would require “establishing both that Paxton was aware of the contents of the mortgage document, and also that he was actively aware at the time that he signed it that this was not going to be a primary residence,” said Jennifer E. Laurin, a professor at the University of Texas Law School in Austin.

-Legal experts say it is possible that the Paxtons’ lenders prepared the documents and that the couple did not carefully review them before signing.
+Legal experts say it’s possible that the Paxtons’ lenders prepared the documents and that the couple did not carefully review them before signing.

 Even if that were the case, some legal experts say that Paxton, as an attorney and Texas’ top law enforcement officer, ought to have known better.